vladyslavbohachev/Edit-XML-file-with-python-/README.md

 			test[counter].text = str(info[counter])
 			tree.write(os.path.join(rootdir, filename))
 ```
-Now we apply the data from Meter1 that are our pallets to our field Meter1 (the field Meter1 have an generated id, becase \
+Now we apply the data from Meter1 that are our pallets to our field Meter1 (the field Meter1 have an generated id, because
-there can be more than 1 field for editing and also it can be more fields with our values.)\
+there can be more than 1 field for editing and also it can be more fields with our values.)
 ```python
 EXTNR_1 = []
 	for d in root.findall('NK/AK/SD/EXTNR'):